blackboxlogic/Cos470/MidtermExam.md

 ### Classes from JSON
-Design c# classes to form a *data model* which fits the structure of this json:
+Design c# classes to form a *data model* which fits the structure of this json.

 Reminder: This is what a class looks like:
 ```c#
 public class Cat